 Kevin Brockman, a Disney spokesman, said Monday night, "We've been in extensive negotiations with Cablevision for two years just for WABC.
 Our efforts have been for naught.''

 The relationship between broadcasters and cable operators has long been symbiotic.
 Operators offered extended reach and signal quality and broadcasters provided free content because of regulations that required cable operators to carry over-the-air signals.

-Recently, however, cable operators have entered so-called retransmission consent agreements with broadcasters - that is, paying for signals - in lieu of must-carry rules.
+Recently, however, cable operators have entered into so-called retransmission consent agreements with broadcasters -- that is, paying for signals -- in lieu of must-carry rules.
 Now each network is negotiating with cable operators to be paid for their signals.